Who needs a business bank account?

 Questions to ask your bank

-Q: How much do you charge in fees?
+Q: How much do they charge in fees?

 This is a very important question for Startups in Ireland.
-Many new businesses are just starting out with little to no cash.
-If you have to pay substantial bank fees for each transaction it may be shopping around more to find the best value.
+New businesses are just starting out and want to minimise expenses.
+If you have to pay substantial bank fees for each transaction it may be worth shopping around more to find the best value.

 Q: Do you have specialised support for Startups?

 A bank plays a huge role in any business.
-It provides your accountant with the necessary bank statements to produce your financial statements.
-But it also is the central location of the money in your business.
+It provides your accountant with the necessary information to produce your financial statements.
+It's also the central location of the money in your business.
 Do you want your bank to support you on your Startup journey?
-Do they offer any supports for you as a new business?
+Do they offer any support for you as a new business?

 Q: What is the application process like?